Skip to main content

 Smith, Monica M., Exhibition Program Manager.
 B.A.
 (1992) Pomona College.
 Research specialties: 19th and 20th century American invention, including invention and development of electric guitar; relationship among invention creativity, and play, and the inventive process.
 Contact: SmithMo@si.edu

-Smithsonian Institution Libraries at NMAH
+Smithsonian Libraries and Archives (SLA) at NMAH

 Dibner Library of the History of Science and Technology